ianrastall/text-utils/books/ada/book-ada-01.md

 Safety ensures software does not cause physical harm.
 Ada achieves this through:

-- **No Unbounded Undefined Behavior**: Unlike C/C++ with issues like integer overflow or use-after-free, Ada has bounded error situations with defined outcomes
+- **No Unbounded Undefined Behavior**: Ada has bounded error situations with defined outcomes (ARM 1.1.5), unlike C/C++ where undefined behavior can propagate unpredictably
 - **Memory Safety**: No dangling pointers or buffer overflows (via strict array bounds checking)
 - **Predictable Resource Management**: Controlled access to hardware and system resources

-A real-world example that demonstrates the importance of these principles is the _Ariane 5 rocket failure_ (1996).
-While the original software was written in Ada, the failure occurred due to an unhandled exception when converting a 64-bit floating-point value to a 16-bit integer.
-This incident actually reinforced Ada's safety philosophy—it showed that even Ada requires proper error handling, and modern Ada versions have since strengthened exception handling and range constraint features to prevent similar issues.
+The Ariane 5 rocket failure (1996) demonstrates the importance of these principles.
+The failure occurred because a legacy Ada module—compiled without range checks—raised an exception that was intentionally left unhandled, causing the guidance system to crash.
+This incident reinforced Ada's safety philosophy: even Ada requires proper error handling, and modern Ada versions have since strengthened exception handling and range constraint features.

 #### Security